For live links, click to: riverhouses.org/2019-deneb

-July is the middle month of Hercules Term in the River Houses, and as our monthly star calendar will tell you, July’s great star is Arcturus, the brightest star in the constellation Boötes the Herdsman.
-Its formal designation is α Boötis — “alpha of Boötes.”
-Boötes and Arcturus are already high overhead in the early evening this month, passing off to the west as the night goes on.
-With Regulus (our April star) and Spica (our June star), Arcturus forms “the Spring Triangle” (even though we’re now into summer).
+September is the first month of Cygnus Term in the River Houses, and as our monthly star calendar will show you, September’s Great Star is Deneb, the brightest star in the constellation Cygnus the Swan.
+Its formal designation is α Cygni — “alpha of Cygnus.”
+Cygnus and Deneb are high in the east at dusk now, passing overhead in the early evening and flying to the west as the night goes on.

-If you want to introduce your students to Arcturus, you can start with some basic astronomy from your homeschool star atlas (riverhouses.org/books):
+If you want to introduce your students to Deneb and Cygnus, you can start with some basic astronomy from your backyard star guide (riverhouses.org/books):

-The planisphere on the front of your star atlas will also help you locate Arcturus, and that’s plenty for beginning students — your little lesson is done.
-If you want to get more advanced, the Wikipedia page on Arcturus is packed with additional information on everything from astrometry to cultural history.
+That’s plenty for beginning students — your little lesson is done.
+If you want to get more advanced, the Wikipedia page on Deneb is packed with additional information on everything from astrometry to cultural history.

-This month, take your homeschool students out at dusk and introduce them to this great nearby sun, and teach them its name, and so give them a new friend for life.
+Some time during this first month of Cygnus Term, take your homeschool students out at dusk and introduce them to this giant sun, and teach them its name, and so give them a new friend for life.

 What stellar observations have you made in your homeschool lately? 😊

 ❡ Watchers of the skies: Teaching your students to recognize the constellations is one of the simplest and most enduring gifts you can give them.
-The planisphere on the front of your River Houses star atlas (riverhouses.org/books) will let you dial up the northern hemisphere sky for any night of the year, and the descriptions and maps of each constellation will point out the highlights, including the names and characteristics of the brightest stars.
-Your general world atlas also has beautiful maps of the whole northern and southern hemisphere night skies on plates 121–122.
+We recommend the handy Backyard Guide to the Night Sky (riverhouses.org/books) as a general family reference — it will help you identify all the northern hemisphere constellations and will point out many highlights, including the names and characteristics of the brightest stars.
+Your recommended world atlas also has beautiful maps of the whole northern and southern hemisphere night skies on plates 121–122.
 Why not find a dark-sky spot near you this month and spend some quality homeschool time beneath the starry vault. 🌠 🔭 🌌 🌟